sjaehn/BJumblr/README.md

 Step 1: Clone or download this repository.

-Step 2: Install pkg-config and the development packages for x11, cairo, and lv2 if not done yet.
+Step 2: Install pkg-config and the development packages for sndfile, x11, cairo, and lv2 if not done yet.
 On Debian-based systems you may run:
 ```
-sudo apt-get install pkg-config libx11-dev libcairo2-dev lv2-dev
+sudo apt-get install pkg-config libsndfile-dev libx11-dev libcairo2-dev lv2-dev
 ```

 Step 3: Building and installing into the default lv2 directory (/usr/lib/lv2/) is easy.
 Simply call: